 The field of Machine Learning (including Deep Learning) has seen tremendous growth, in the past decade.
 Accumulation of large datasets, availability of affordable computing power at scale, and new developments in intelligent algorithms are known to be the key drivers of this growth in the field.
-The number of ML papers on arXiv has grown faster than Moore's law, surpassing 100 papers per day, last year, and keeps growing.
+The number of ML papers on arXiv has grown faster than Moore's law, surpassing 100 papers per day in 2018, and keeps growing.
 While such developments have simultaneously led to both optimistic and pessimistic views on AI and the future of society/humanity, one thing everyone agrees on is that certain industries and domains have benefited from AI more than others.

 If you are interested in attending our schools, discuss sponsorship/partnership opportunities, or simply stay updated about our progress, please send us an e-mail, or subscribe to our mailing list, below.